Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 When your audience can name your political positions but not your last three albums, you have a brand problem.

-Some artists are political and still fill arenas.
-Others let the politics consume the art.
-The difference is whether politics supplements the music or replaces it.
-Here's how Kid Rock compares.
+Plenty of artists are political and still fill arenas.
+The difference?
+Whether politics adds to the music or replaces it.
+Here's the comparison.

 Kid Rock